 Hiking In Raiatea

-Hiking in Raiatea was the biggest highlight for me.
-In fact, it’s how I spent most of my time on the island.
-Aside from the Mount Tapioi hike over Uturoa, all hikes in Raiatea should be undertaken with a guide.
-I hiked with Kia Marti (email@example.com | +689 87 272300).
-He’s a super nice guy, very knowledgable about the island’s history, flora and fauna.
-If you want to do multiple hikes, Kiam will give you a discounted price.
-See the ‘things to do’ section for more information about specific hikes in Raiatea.
+Hiking is one of the top things to do in Raiatea.
+The island’s hiking trails are among the best hikes in French Polynesia.
+We’ll cover the best trails in the next section of the Raiatea travel guide.
+Most hikes in Raiatea should be undertaken with a guide.
+I hiked with Kiam Marti (email@example.com | +689 87 272300).
+He’s a super nice guy, very knowledgeable about the island’s history, flora, and fauna.
+If you want to do multiple hikes, Kiam might offer a discounted price.

 Drinking Water In Raiatea